4 Tips to Help Sore Gums

 - Update your oral hygiene: use a mild and gentle toothpaste like Zendium, get a new toothbrush with soft bristles, read up on brushing techniques, and make sure you are flossing thoroughly.
 Your sore gums could be a warning sign of gingivitis, a condition that can be avoided by keeping up with your dental care at home.

 Sore gums can be a nuisance, but once you understand the causes and have spoken with your dentist, you should be able to relieve the symptoms quickly.
-Try Zendium toothpaste.
-It contains the same enzymes and proteins as the mouth, and is clinically proven to fight the causes of gum bleeding and inflammation, giving you healthy gums** and a more resilient mouth, naturally.
+Try Zendium toothpaste [link to Zendium Complete Protection Toothpaste page].
+It contains the same enzymes and proteins as the mouth, and is clinically proven to fight the causes of gum bleeding and inflammation, giving you healthier gums** and a more resilient mouth, naturally.
 For more information on gum pain and how to treat the different symptoms, click here.